CALORIE Experimentors

 They have spent a lot of time volunteering with public engagement initiatives in public spaces like museums and libraries as a facilitator and almost two years as a English-Hindi translator with a digital archiving project.

-They love to read anything and everything and are probably trying to read 4 books at once right now.
-They’re enthusiastic about learning and are currently interested in themes of bioessentialism, carceral thinking and the History of Science among other things.
+They love to read anything and everything and are probably trying to read four books at once right now.
+They are enthusiastic about learning and are currently interested in themes of bioessentialism, carceral thinking and the History of Science among other things.
 They have a thriving art practice of fluid shapes, yummy colours, bits, bobbles and most recently a growing collection of bark, sticks and seed pods!

 Beverly Pinto